gabriela-framework/gabriela/docs/README.md

 once for every module in which the definition is used.

 But if you used *basicDefinition* in any other place within the same module, you would get the same reference.
-That means definition with *module* scope are a single instance trough out the liftime of that module.
+That means that definitions with *module* scope are a single instance troughout the lifetime of that module.

 ````javascript
 const myModule = {